The Rabin cryptosystem revisited: Introduction

-The Rabin cryptosystem may also be used to create a signature by exploiting the inverse mapping: in order to sign $m$ the equation $x^2 =m \bmod N$ is solved and any of the four roots, say $S$, can be used to form the signed message $(m,S)$.
-However, if $x^2 =m \bmod N$ has no solution the signature cannot be directly generated; to overcome this issue, a random pad $U$ is used until $x^2 =mU \bmod N$ is solvable, and the signature is the triple $(m,U,S)$ \cite{seberry}.
+The Rabin cryptosystem may also be used to create a signature by exploiting the inverse mapping: in order to sign $m$, the equation $x^2 =m \bmod N$ is solved and any of the four roots, say $S$, can be used to form the signed message $(m,S)$.
+However, if $x^2 =m \bmod N$ has no solution, the signature cannot be directly generated; to overcome this issue, a random pad $U$ is used until $x^2 =mU \bmod N$ is solvable, and the signature is the triple $(m,U,S)$ \cite{seberry}.
 A verifier compares $S^2$ with $mU \bmod N$ and accepts the signature as valid when these two numbers are equal.
 For an application to electronic signature, an in-depth analysis on advantages/disadvantages can be found in \cite{bernstein}.

-In the next Section we collect preliminary results concerning the solutions of the equation (\ref{main}) and the mathematics that we need.
-In Section 3, we describe in detail the Rabin scheme in the standard setting, where both prime factors of $N$ are congruent $3$ modulo $4$, and also propose a new identification rule exploiting the Dedekind sums.
-In Section 4 we address the identification problem for any pair of primes.
-In Section 5 we describe a Rabin signature with deterministic padding.
-Lastly, in Section 6, we draw some conclusions.
+The next Section provides preliminary results concerning the solutions of the equation (\ref{main}) and the mathematics that will be needed.
+Section 3 describes in detail the Rabin scheme in the standard setting, where both prime factors of $N$ are congruent $3$ modulo $4$, and proposes a new identification rule exploiting the Dedekind sums.
+Section 4 addresses the identification problem for any pair of primes, featuring a deterministic scheme working with primes congruent $5$ modulo $8$ based on quartic residues of Gaussian integers.
+Section 5 considers a Rabin signature with deterministic padding.
+Lastly, Section 6 draws some conclusions.